 In order to make the most of the cards on this list, you’ll want to be sure to consistently pay your credit card bills in full and on time.
 If your credit issuer reports positive payment history to the major credit bureaus each month, your credit scores could begin to improve.

 For instance, with a $2,000 credit limit, to keep your credit utilization rate under 30%, you’d have to keep your balance under $600.
-You’ll need to stay disciplined — and pay your balance down each month — in order to keep your utilization rate low.
+You’ll need to stay disciplined — and pay your balance down each month.
 You can also ask your credit card issuer to raise your credit limit after you’ve made a number of on-time payments, but be aware that this may result in a hard check.

 Why work so hard to make your payments on time each month and keep your utilization rate low?
 Because if your credit isn’t in good shape, you can use an unsecured credit card to help build a positive credit history and improve your credit scores.